The Black Birthing Body

-Race and ethnicity goes deeper than the color of one’s skin.
+Race and ethnicity go deeper than the color of one’s skin.
 It plays an integral part in their core values and culture.
-The understanding of this concept is something that needs to be learned by the greater midwifery community, not just MANA and ACNM.
-Midwifery can have a significant impact in decreasing the horrendous birth outcome rates in the black community when it is utilized correctly, but first these issues must be addressed.
+The understanding of this concept is something that needs to be learned by the greater midwifery community, not just MANA, and ACNM.
+Midwifery can have a significant impact in decreasing the horrendous birth outcome rates in the black community when it is utilized correctly, but first, these issues must be addressed.
 This involves recruiting more midwifery teachers and advisors of color and developing more “ethnic-specific” care.

 Faculty and advisors are people that you can go to for help and guide you.
 Having an advisor that looks like you builds a level of comfort knowing that they may have had similar experiences as you because of how they look.
 A lack of diversity can lead to culturally inappropriate treatment.
 A more diverse teaching environment allows for more diverse education.